influxdata/docs-v2/content/influxdb/cloud-serverless/guides/api-compatibility/v1/_index.md

 ### Bucket management with InfluxQL (not supported)

-{{% cloud-name %}} doesn't allow InfluxQL commands for managing or modifying buckets.
+{{% product-name %}} doesn't allow InfluxQL commands for managing or modifying buckets.
 You can't use the following InfluxQL commands:

 ```sql